-Insurers must report TME for each of the 10 largest providers within their network and for members who are not attributable to a PCP.
+Insurers must report TME for a) each of the 10 largest providers within their network by Insurance Category Code (see page 46), b) in aggregate for all providers that fall below the 10 largest providers by Insurance Category Code and c) in aggregate for members who are not attributable to a PCP by Insurance Category Code.
+Size of the provider is determined by the number of attributed lives.
 DHCC will only publicly report data on large providers, which are any practitioner, physician group, ACO, independent practice association or contracting entity for which the insurer has a minimum number of member lives attributed during the reporting period as follows:

-- A minimum of 60,000 attributed Medicare member months (5,000 lives) with an individual payer for one or more lines of business - A minimum of 120,000 attributed Medicaid or commercial member months (10,000 lives) with an individual payer for one or more lines of business
+• A minimum of 60,000 attributed Medicare member months (5,000 lives) with an individual payer for one or more lines of business

+• A minimum of 120,000 attributed Medicaid or commercial member months (10,000 lives) with an individual payer for one or more lines of business

-Insurers must report three categories of data:
+Insurers must report three categories of data, by Insurance Category Code: